Celebrating a century of electric service

-Haskins is named for Whitcomb Haskins, a distant relative of U.S. President Franklin Pierce and a past owner of the land upon which Haskins was built.
-At the close of the Civil War, Haskins was a thriving settlement and became incorporated in 1869.
-Soon after, the discovery of oil led Haskins to be at the center of one of the greatest fortune hunts in the nation at that time.
+Located in Wood County, Haskins was incorporated in 1869 and named for Whitcomb Haskins, a distant relative of U.S. President Franklin Pierce and a past owner of the land upon which Haskins was built.
+At the close of the Civil War, the village was a thriving settlement and soon after, the discovery of oil led Haskins to be at the center of one of the greatest fortune hunts in the nation at that time.

 The oil boom days were over by 1910, and by 1917, electricity came to Haskins.
 The town council appointed a committee to get estimates for wiring the village for electricity.
 The winning bid of $325 led to the construction of wires and poles to distribute electricity.

 The Village of Haskins Municipal Light and Power was established in 1918 and currently serves more than 550 meters, mostly residential, with a system peak of approximately 1,650 kilowatts (kW).